 If you want to avoid that, I guess you could leave it in the oven longer, but I love that aspect so I always do it exactly like that.

-Measure all ingredients straight into your food processor and whizz into smooth batter.
+Measure all the ingredients straight into your food processor and whizz into a smooth batter.

-Butter a large loaf tin well, then throw in some flour, tap and turn the tin to coat the flour over all surfaces and then tap out any excess into the bin/ sink.
+Butter a large loaf tin well, then throw in some flour, tap and turn the tin to coat the flour over all surfaces and then tap out any excess into the bin or sink.

 Pour the batter into the tin.